 What causes high estrogen levels?

-Poor diet, stress, excess body fat, synthetic estrogens, environmental estrogens, lack of ovulation, incorrect supplementation that inadvertely block pathways, binding protein issues, congested liver, GI issues, smoking, etc.
+Poor diet, stress, excess body fat, synthetic estrogens, environmental estrogens, lack of ovulation, incorrect supplementation that inadvertently block pathways, binding protein issues, congested liver, GI issues, smoking, etc.

-What is the best way to test hormones?
+What is the best way to test estrogen levels?

-This is extememly important.
+This is extremely important.
 High levels of estrogen may actually cause symptoms of low estrogen.
 Why?
-Cells stop responding to high levels much in the same way that you lose your taste for pizza if you eat it for every meal every single day of your life.
+Cells stop responding to high levels much in the same way that you lose your taste for pizza if you were to eat it for every meal.
 So what ends up happening without proper testing?
 The provider offers estrogen to women who already have too much!
 For men, testing indicates whether testosterone loss is due to estrogen or DHT conversion.

-In addition, blood testing analyzed from a functional perspective is highly recommended to uncover the root cause of elevated hormone levels.
+In addition, blood testing analyzed from a functional perspective is highly recommended to look at bound hormone levels and uncover the possible root cause of elevated hormone levels.
 Thermography may also indicate estrogen dominant patterns.
 We recommend this type of testing for breast health over conventional mammograms.

 What can be done to reduce high estrogen levels?